usssequoia/usssequoia/index.markdown

 **Time:** 7:00 PM
 Our Biweekly (that's every other week, not twice a week) discord hangout.
 We typically open with some ship planning, and then transition into either watching something or playing something.

-### Stardate 030825: Pacifica Beach Cleanup
-**Location:** Sharp Park Beach, Pacifica
-**Time:** 9:00 AM
-Let's help clean up the beach in Pacifica!
-Here's how:
-•Please go to the following website to read what to expect that day (bringing spf, gloves, etc).
-Everything you need to know is ON THIS WEBSITE [https://www.pacificbeachcoalition.org/next-beach-cleanup.../](https://www.pacificbeachcoalition.org/next-beach-cleanup-sharp-park/)
-•Everyone who wants to go should fill out one of these forms so that the clean up crew knows how much gear to bring for us! [https://docs.google.com/.../1FAIpQLSfVdK6L3JcCl4.../viewform](https://docs.google.com/forms/d/e/1FAIpQLSfVdK6L3JcCl4fK6JQl05L5QQGi-fEF84LYToB3M5pZpeN-6Q/viewform)
-•Everyone who attends should be in a SNW uniform for this event, weather permitting of course.
-Bundle up if you must and don't die sweating in that polyester!
-•Let's start a conversation on positive attitudes, carpooling and meeting spots (there is a map on the website where the Cap'ns of cleanup meet! [https://www.pacificbeachcoalition.org/next-beach-cleanup.../](https://www.pacificbeachcoalition.org/next-beach-cleanup-sharp-park/)).
-•It is only 9am-11am, PLEASE BE ON TIME!
-The beach needs us.

 ### Stardate 031825: Captain's Log Listen-In Book Club
 **Location:** [Discord](https://discord.gg/butyvBX9xF)
 **Time:** 7:00 PM